910JQK/easy.js/README.md

 ### Handle&lt;HashTable&gt; :: merge (hash: HashTable) -> HashTable

-Invokes `Object.assign(operand, hash)` to merge `hash` into the operand and return the operand itself.
+Invokes `Object.assign(operand, hash)` to merge `hash` into the operand and returns the operand itself.

 ```js
 let h = { a: 1, b: 2 }